 - Keywords and sentences less than 3 words will fallback to the existing bot model and will work as-is.
 These types of utterances will not go to the new model.

 - This model is applicable and works well for FAQs as well (since FAQs are descriptive and longer sentences)

-- Suggestions are enabled by default for all new bots - as this is critical for model improvement and to provide the full performance benefit.
+- Suggestions are automatically enabled for all new bots by default.
+This default setting is crucial for improving the model and maximizing performance benefits.

-Following are a few important pointers for bots that are already in production:
+The following are a few important pointers for bots created before August 1, 2022.

 - Enable suggestions for bots where they may not be enabled.
 This ensures that the model is used to the fullest.